MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbServer/deploy/install/install-administrative-tools.md

     ![Herramientas administrativas del servidor de Skype Empresarial 2015](../../media/760873dd-9c87-4efb-bf98-7162d876fd18.png)

-   - **Skype para el generador de topología Business Server 2015** Un programa utilizado para generar, implementar y administrar topologías.
+   - **Skype for Business Server 2015 Topology Builder** A program used to build, deploy, and manage topologies.

-   - **Skype para Panel de Control de Business Server 2015** Un programa que se utiliza para administrar la instalación.
+   - **Skype for Business Server 2015 Control Panel** A program used to administer the installation.